-- Best Waterfront Spot: Inside of the VERY EXPENSIVE Mandarin Oriental luxury hotel in Miami, you will find a superb restaurant that offers a breathtaking view of the Miami skyline, which sits square across the Miami South Channel from the restaurant’s spot on tiny Burlingame Island.
-La Mar is the vision of super chef Gastón Acurio who delivers Peruvian food at its very best, with an average dish price of $35-$40.
-If you are looking to spring for one romantic night, go to La Mar and order reinvented Peruvian street food like octopus or wagyu beef, or any the restaurant’s gorgeously executed nouveau-Andean and Asian-Peruvian fused options.
+- Best Waterfront Spot: Inside the VERY EXPENSIVE Mandarin Oriental luxury hotel in Miami, you will find a superb restaurant that offers a breathtaking view of the Miami skyline, which sits straight across the Miami South Channel from the restaurant’s spot on tiny Burlingame Island.
+La Mar is the vision of super chef Gastón Acurio who delivers Peruvian food at its very best, with an average dish price of $40-$45.
+If you are looking to spring for one romantic night, go to La Mar and order reinvented Peruvian street food like octopus or wagyu beef, or any of the restaurant’s gorgeously executed nouveau-Andean and Asian-Peruvian fused options.

-- Best Service: You will enjoy creative French selections like caramelized quail, milk-fed lamb, and sea urchin with fennel cream at the Palme d’Or in the Biltmore Hotel, along with the best service in town.
+Best Service: You will enjoy creative French selections like caramelized quail, milk-fed lamb, and sea urchin with fennel cream at the Palme d’Or in the Biltmore Hotel, along with the best service in town.
 At $250-$300 for two people, you’re paying A LOT for the service, so it better be highly-tuned.
-However, the Biltmore is an Icon all by itself and while you may not be able to afford to stay in the Capone Suite here dining at Palme D’or give you a taste of the high-life!
+However, the Biltmore is an Icon all by itself and while you may not be able to afford to stay in the Capone Suite here dining at Palme D’or give you a taste of the high-life!2023 UPDATE: CLOSED

 - Best Cuban Restaurant: You can’t leave town without trying the Miami’s iconic Cuban restaurant Versailles, which is known for its low prices, great food, and “interesting” look.
 Since 1971, this place has been surviving great food with ZERO ego.
 Well, we say that because of the prices, but on the other hand, they do claim to be “The World’s Most Famous Cuban Restaurant,” which does seem pretty darn arrogant.
 Versailles serves authentic Cuban food, for sure, and has been the meeting ground for the Cuban-American exile community and anti-Castro protestors.
 It is a big place, seating 370 people in a friendly, but boisterous environment, with ornate etched glass, mirrors, and chandeliers, giving the appearance of a cheaply reborn ballroom in the Palace of Versailles (hence the name, I suppose).
-Each day serves a different set of specials, but attempt to get there on Friday for cod fish cooked with garlic, onions, bell peppers, white wine, and tomato sauce, or for $7.95, grab the “Pulpeta,” which is Cuban meatloaf that comes with moros rice and sweet plantains.
+Each day serves a different set of specials, but attempt to get there on Friday for codfish cooked with garlic, onions, bell peppers, white wine, and tomato sauce, or for $8.95, grab the “Pulpeta,” which is Cuban meatloaf that comes with moros rice and sweet plantains.

 - Best Seafood: If you are looking for great seafood at a reasonable price go to Garcia’s Seafood Grille, which is owned by the Garcia brothers – both Cuban refugees – who opened their restaurant in 1976 along the Miami River west of downtown Miami.
 From the outdoor deck, you can view the river, as well as a distant glimpse of the Miami skyline.
 The menu is SUPER FRESH seafood that is simply prepared – blackened, fried, or grilled – with a few exceptions like the salmon in tamarind mustard sauce.

-Miami Food Service, Ambience and Norms
+Miami Food Service, Ambience, and Norms

 It is fashionable to dine late in Miami, especially in South Beach, where there is a scene all about, as you eat.
 When we say “late,” we mean it; while most establishments back home would shun the notion of eating a meal at midnight, it happens all of the time in South Beach, and the preferred dining hours are anytime after 9 p.m.
 If you are trying to avoid a crowd, pop into any restaurant around 7 p.m., and you are sure to find some space.

 South Beach is also known for its haughty and mysteriously sluggish service.
-So, when the wait staff turns up their nose at you, don’t take it personally; it as all part of the scene.
-The biggest reason you find snobby servers is because many SoBe restaurants add a 15%-20% tip onto the final bill without even a mention, It can come as quite a shock!
+So, when the wait staff turns up their nose at you, don’t take it personally; it is all part of the scene.
+The biggest reason you find snobby servers is that many SoBe restaurants add a 15%-20% tip onto the final bill without even a mention, It can come as quite a shock!
 Therefore, the wait staff doesn’t feel obligated to extend themselves for you – they’re getting tipped regardless.
 Watch out for this trick!
 First, you don’t want to tip double because you didn’t see the already-added gratuity, and secondly, while a tip is added by many restaurants, you can still request that it be adjusted – up or down – according to what you feel the wait staff deserves.
 If you are looking for good service, get out of South Beach and head to downtown and mid-town Miami, Coconut Grove, or Coral Gables.